stevenalexander/d3-testing/README.md

     - main.js - loads data from table and draws visualisations
 - spec
     - javascripts - jasmine specs
+        - fixtures - contains the jasmine-jquery html fragments used in tests

 Requires:
 - ruby (1.9.2+, with gems and bundler)